 - 1. This value is upper bounded by the initial pressure setting -1. - 2.
 This value is lower bounded by the initial pressure setting. - 3.
-This value is lower bounded by the leak rate setting + 15 PSI. - 5.
-Items with gray backgrounds bounded the limit of their data types.
-These values are lower than the maximum.
+This value is lower bounded by the leak rate setting + 15 PSI. - 4.
+Items with gray backgrounds exceed the bound of their data types.
+These values are lower than the maximum machine pressure. - 5.
+Set the leak rate to zero to obtain the minimum up burst settings that are below 15 PSI when using Pressure Manager scripts.
+The minimum for HBLT tests is still 15 PSI or higher.